Overpass collapses in World Cup city, crushes vehicles

 "This is the incompetence of our authorities and our businesses," said Leandro Brito, 23, a bank worker.
 "Because of the World Cup they sped everything up to finish faster.
 That's why this tragedy has happened.
 They are not making things properly.
 Everyone is very angry."

-Heavy government spending on the World Cup, and long delays building infrastructure projects, spurred violent street protests across Brazil over the past year, although they have died down in recent weeks and the tournament has gone more smoothly than many fans and government officials had expected.
+Heavy government spending on the World Cup and long delays in infrastructure projects spurred violent street protests across Brazil over the past year, although they have died down in recent weeks and the tournament has gone more smoothly than many fans and government officials expected.

 Still, several projects were plagued by fatal construction accidents.
 Eight workers died building stadiums in the 12 cities that have hosted games.